eudoxia0/eudoxia0.github.io/article/_posts/2026-01-31-some-data-should-be-code.md

 	python plot.py $< $@
 ```

-You can use pattern-matching to turn a rule into a "rule schema", by analogy to axiom schemata:
+You can use pattern-matching to them into a "rule schema", by analogy to axiom schemata:

 ```makefile
 %.png: %.csv plot.py